Massage Therapy For PTSD: Finding Relief From Chronic Pain Through Relaxation

 What is post-traumatic stress disorder (PTSD)?

-Post-traumatic stress disorder (PTSD) is generally defined by the American Psychiatric Association as “a psychiatric disorder that may occur in people who have experienced or witnessed a traumatic event, series of events or set of circumstances.”
+The American Psychiatric Association generally defines post-traumatic stress disorder (PTSD) as “a psychiatric disorder that may occur in people who have experienced or witnessed a traumatic event, series of events or set of circumstances.”

 Although often associated with the military, such as Army, Marine, or National Guard veterans, PTSD can affect people of all backgrounds.
 The U.S. Department of Veteran Affairs reports that approximately 6% of the U.S. population may experience PTSD at some point in their lives.
 However, many people who undergo treatment find symptom relief over time.

-PTSD is typically caused by a traumatic event.
+A traumatic event typically causes PTSD.
 The National Institute of Mental Health describes a traumatic event as “shocking, scary, or dangerous.”

 While the event itself can vary, some common traumatic events might include the following